hmike96/cks-study-guide/notes.md

    k auth can-i delete secrets --as system:serviceaccount:default:accessor
    ```
    12. Turn of automount of service account token with po.spec.automountServiceAccountToken or sa.spec.automountServiceAccountToken
-### 4. Restrict API Access
+## 4. Restrict API Access
    1. To configure this on kube-api server configure the following arguement in the pod.
+(Needed for liveness probe)
    ```bash
    --anonymous-auth=true|false
    ```
    2. Anonymous user is known as system:anonymous
-   3. Needed for liveness probe ^^
-   4. Kube API server ```--insecure-port=8080``` (deprecated in 1.20)
+   3. Kube API server ```--insecure-port=8080``` (deprecated in 1.20)
-   5. Admission Controller plugin for Node Restrictions
+   4. Admission Controller plugin for Node Restrictions
-      1. prevents secure labels from being set on nodes from kubelet
+      1. prevents kubelet from setting secure labels on nodes
       2. kubelet cant set ```node-restriction.kubernetes.io/{text}``` node label key
       ```bash
       --enable-admission-plugins=NodeRestrictions
       ```
-### 5. Node Upgrades
+## 5. Node Upgrades
 TBC
-### 6. Creating and Mounting Secrets
+## 6. Creating and Mounting Secrets
    1. Hack secrets in Docker by running the following command then checking for env vars
    ```bash
    docker inspect ${CONTAINER_ID}